basarat/typescript-book/docs/destructuring.md

 1. Array Destructuring

 #### Object Destructuring
-Destructuring  is useful because it quite commonly allow you to do in a single line what would otherwise require multiple lines.
+Destructuring  is useful because it allows you to do in a single line, what would otherwise require multiple lines.
 Consider the following case:

 ```ts
 var rect = { x: 0, y: 10, width: 15, height: 20 };